How to Tell if an Egg Is Bad

 Want to know how to tell if an egg is bad?
 The float test is a quick way to see if the eggs in your refrigerator are fresh enough to use.

-When you buy your eggs at the grocery store, you can be certain they’re fresh—or at least, fresh enough to use.
-(If you want to know exactly how fresh your supermarket eggs are, here’s how to decipher those numbers on your egg carton.
+When you buy eggs at the grocery store, you can usually assume they’re fresh—or at least, fresh enough to use.
+You just need to know how to decipher those numbers on your egg carton.
 But even if you unpack your eggs from the original carton or buy eggs from a local farmer, there are still easy ways to tell if an egg is bad.

 The good news is that badly spoiled eggs are easy to detect as soon as you crack them open.
-The bad news is, there’s a lot of territory between “off” and “strong smell of sulfur”—you don’t want to have to count on your nose if your health is on the line.
+The bad news is that the sulfur smell of an “off” egg is one you won’t soon forget.

-Bad eggs, you see, float.
-It has to do with the way moisture evaporates through the shell as eggs age—as that moisture decreases, the air bubble inside the shell grows.
-One way to test this is to hold the egg to your ear and shake it; if you hear the egg sloshing around, that’s a bad sign.
-But if you gently place the egg in a glass or bowl of water, you can get not only a “usable or not?” answer, but also a gauge of how fresh the egg is.
+You see, bad eggs float.
+It has to do with the way moisture evaporates through the shell as eggs age.
+As that moisture decreases, the air bubble inside the shell grows.
+One way to test this is to hold the egg to your ear and shake it: If you hear the egg sloshing around, that’s a bad sign.
+But if you gently place the egg in a glass or bowl of water, you can see how fresh the egg is.